hushmesh/slate/source/includes/_app_example.md

 }
 ```

-At this point we already have code to exchange it to tokens, so the main goal of the page is to make api call to get tokens and depends on the results go to another route(on success) or show error message on error.
+At&nbsp;this point we&nbsp;already have code to&nbsp;exchange it&nbsp;to&nbsp;tokens, so&nbsp;the main goal of&nbsp;the page is&nbsp;to&nbsp;make api call to&nbsp;get tokens and depends on&nbsp;the results go&nbsp;to&nbsp;another route(on success) or&nbsp;show error message on&nbsp;error.

-To learn more about token exchange see [Exchange code to oauth tokens](https://developer.hushmesh.com/#exchange-code-to-oauth-tokens)
+To&nbsp;learn more about token exchange see [Exchange code to OAuth&nbsp;tokens](https://developer.hushmesh.com/#exchange-code-to-oauth-tokens).

 ## Getting user's info